jamiewest/extensions/README.md

         .run();
 ```

-Extensions is a derived work of the [dotnet/runtime](https://github.com/dotnet/runtime)
+Extensions is a derived work of the [dotnet/runtime](https://github.com/dotnet/runtime) extensions namespace.